Tim-Sebastian/Tim-Sebastian/README.md

-# Hey, Im Timothy Sebastian!
+# Hey, Im Timothy Sebastian
 *linkedin.com/in/timothysebastian*

 1️⃣I am an **undergrad Computer Science** student who is interning at an BB Investment Bank